321core/STALK/README.md

 ## Run STALK Client

-### Config setting
+### Config setting on device (for example, RaspberryPi2)
   1. edit conf/settings.conf
     - INDEX_SERVER_BASE_URL = "*STALK MASTER SERVER*"
     - USER_NAME = "*YOUR ACCOUNT*"
     - PASSWORD = "*YOUR PASSWORD*"

 ### Run software
   1. run Stalk and connect to the Stalk service on the device (like a RaspberryPi2)
     - ./talk.py server VOLOSSH localhost 22
   1. to connect to stalked device from my device (like a laptop) :
     - ./talk.py client VOLOSSH 2222